DoxDevOps/wazuh-agent-playbook/README.md

 # wazuh-agent-playbook

-This README provides instructions on how to install and start the Wazuh agent on a group of webservers.
-The provided Ansible playbook automates the installation process by downloading the Wazuh agent deb file, installing it, and configuring it to connect to a Wazuh manager.
+ The provided Ansible playbook automates the installation process by downloading the Wazuh agent deb file, installing it, configuring it to connect to a Wazuh manager and enables it to start on boot.

 ## Prerequisites